dessalines/thumb-key/README.md

 - Tap, or slide / swipe to type a letter.
 - Swipe up or down on `A` to capitalize. <img width=60px height=60px src="https://i.postimg.cc/Znt2Ft9G/thumbkey-1-1.png">
 - Double tap the space bar to type a comma, triple tap to type a period.
 More taps have more punctuation.
+- Press the `#` key to see a numeric keypad, and additional symbols.
+- Press the Settings Gear key to configure Thumb-Key.
 - Slide left on the backspace key to delete whole words.
 - Slide left or right on the spacebar to move the cursor.
+- Slide left on the `#` key to switch to a default language.
-- Press the `#` key to see a numeric keypad, and additional symbols.
+- Slide up on the `#` key to select and copy all.
-- Press the Settings Gear key to configure Thumb-Key.
+- Slide down on the `#` key to paste.
 - Practice typing, and check your words per minute, using [monkeytype.com](https://monkeytype.com)

 ## Thumb-Key Design